 What is the role of the host?

-The hosts’ main role is to organise the people into the room and set up the technology to run smoothly.
+The role of the host is simple and does not require any expertise relating to the topic of the learning.
 The host will still participate in the experience alongside everyone else.
 Key responsibilities of the host include:

 What do I need to do in advance?